CiscoTestAutomation/yang/README.md

 ## Connector

-The ``yang.connector`` package features a series of classes that connect to Data Model Interfaces (DMI), in particular, an implementation of NETCONF client.
-It is designed to be the de-facto NETCONF connection implementation for Cisco [pyATS](https://developer.cisco.com/site/pyats/).
+The ``yang.connector`` package features a series of classes that connect to Data Model Interfaces (DMI), in particular, an implementation of NETCONF client and GNMI client for Cisco [pyATS](https://developer.cisco.com/site/pyats/).

 See [Connector Documentation](/connector/docs/README.rst) for more details.